rust-lang/book/src/ch17-00-async-await.md

 Many operations we ask the computer to do can take a while to finish.
 It would be nice if we could do something else while we are waiting for those long-running processes to complete.
-TODO.
-Operating systems often provide threading for parallelism and concurrency, as we covered in Chapter 16.
-This chapter will build on that discussion by showing an alternative to threads that works in cases where threads may not: Rust’s async and await.
+Modern computers offer two techniques for working on more than one operation at a time: parallelism and concurrency.
+Once we start writing programs that involve parallel or concurrent operations, though, we quickly encounter new challenges inherent to *asynchronous programming*, where operations may not finish sequentially in the order they were started.
+This chapter builds on Chapter 16’s use of threads for parallelism and concurrency by introducing an alternative approach to asynchronous
+programming: Rust’s Futures, Streams, the `async` and `await` syntax that supports them, and the tools for managing and coordinating between asynchronous operations.

 Let’s consider an example.
 Say you’re exporting a video you’ve created of a family celebration, an operation that could take anywhere from minutes to hours.